Top Made-in-America Standing Desk Reviews

 Experts’ Rating: 5 stars

-Summary: Brimming with innovative tech features, there are two notable features that clearly set this desk line apart from any other in the market, as well as from the two more conventional models from iMovR (below).
-First is the fact that the Lander Desk arrives almost entirely pre-assembled, requiring no tools to put together.
-No other desk on the market will have you standing within minutes of its arrival.
+Summary: Brimming with innovative tech features, there are two notable features that clearly set this desk line and its new sister product listed below—the Lander Lite—apart from any other in the market, as well as from iMovR’s other two models, the Freedom and Cascade, also listed below.
+The Lander Desk arrives almost entirely pre-assembled, requiring no tools to put together.
+No other desk on the market will have you standing within minutes of its arrival (the near exception being the Lander Lite).
 In fact, all the rest are to one degree or another an “IKEA DIY project.”
 So that’s fairly revolutionary in itself.

-The Lander comes in a wide array of sizes from 42″ to 83″ wide, and eleven standard colors of state-of-the-art Surf(x) 3D-laminated tabletops.
+The Lander comes in a wide array of sizes from 42″ to 83″ wide, and 16 standard colors of state-of-the-art Surf(x) 3D-laminated tabletops, as well as 36 species/stain combinations of solid natural wood desktops.
+An even more revolutionary version of the Lander is its L-shaped Desk variant that comes in hundreds of size/color combos of its own.
 As with all iMovR desks the built-in SteadyType ergonomic keyboard tray is an option, as are a multitude of other monitor arm and keyboard tray options, matching file cabinets, grommet-mounted power modules and every accessory you could ever desire for your personalized active workstation.
-Pricing of the Lander line is very similar to the venerable Elite and Everest models, the original iMovR desk models, but frankly the newer Lander is our preferred choice for its ease of assembly and superior performance specs.
-Like the others, it ships within one week of order.
-To read the results of our lab test see our iMovR Lander Desk Review.
-If you’re thinking of a walking desk setup be sure to check out the Lander Treadmill Desk.Where to Buy

 Experts’ Rating: 5 stars